-What’s you favorite kind of salad?
-I like a simple salad consisting of lettuce, tomatoes, cucumbers, & onions, but I’ll throw in other veggies if I have them on hand such as fresh broccoli, carrots, and green peppers.
-Sometimes, I’ll toss in some black or green olives and I use left over meat for my protein portion.
+What’s your favorite kind of salad?
+I like a simple salad consisting of lettuce, tomatoes, cucumbers, & onions, but I’ll throw in other veggies if I have them such as fresh broccoli, carrots, and green peppers.
+Sometimes, I’ll toss in some black or green olives and I use leftover meat for my protein.
 I usually dress my salads with a low-calorie, fat-free Italian dressing or a reduced calorie three cheese dressing.
 The best salad I ever had can be found at the Cooper Cellar restaurant here in town.
 Oh!
 Heavens, this is to die for!
 All their veggies are so fresh and crisp.
-They make this fabulous cheddar cheese dressing (not low calorie) which will send you out of this world.
-Mmmm,good!
+They make this fabulous cheddar cheese dressing (not low-calorie) which will send you out of this world.
+Mmmm, good!

-What’s your favorite kind of store? (grocery, garden, department, cooking, bookstore, etc) My favorite kind of stores are craft stores such as AC Moore or Hobby Lobby.
+What’s your favorite kind of store? (grocery, garden, department, cooking, bookstore, etc) My favorite stores are craft stores such as AC Moore or Hobby Lobby.